 Bookkeeping Preparation for an S Corporation Tax Return

-If you're using an accounting program such as Quicken, Microsoft Money, QuickBooks and so on, you can probably prepare the profit and loss statement by clicking a menu command.
-The command will usually be entitled something like "profit-and-loss statement" or "income statement."
+If you're using an accounting program such as Quicken or QuickBooks, you can probably prepare the profit and loss statement by clicking a menu command.
+The command will usually be entitled something like "profit-and-loss statement" or "income statement".

-If you aren't using an accounting program (and some small-service businesses can get by with a shoebox-style accounting system), you can use an Excel workbook like the Example S Corporation Profit-and-Loss Statement.
-It shows how a profit and loss statement looks if a client has the following transactions:
+If you aren't using an accounting program (and some small-service businesses can get by with a shoebox-style accounting system), you can use an Excel workbook or even columnar paper to construct a simple table of income and expenses.

 - Receipt of $100,000 of consulting revenue